 Not only is this fun to make but it’s also cool to see the wildlife you can attract to your garden.
 Find a bird feeder recipe right here.

 A People Based Summer Bucket List

 Tell everyone you love that you love them

-It doesn't get much easier than this, right?
-But sometimes, the days pass into weeks or even years and we haven't actually said the words out loud.
-Whether you have total freedom or whether you're in the midst of a quarantine summer bucket list, you can always find a way to do this.
+It doesn’t get much easier than this, right?
+But sometimes, the days pass into weeks or even years and we haven’t actually said the words out loud.
+Whether you have total freedom or whether you’re in the midst of a crazy busy season of life, you can always find a way to do this.